ducalex/retro-go/README.md

 # Compilation
 The official esp-idf version 3.3 or 4.0 is required and it is recommended to apply the sdcard-fix patch located in the tools folder.
-Both make and cmake are supported.
+Only the cmake build system is supported.

 ## Build everything and generate .fw:
 1. `python rg_tool.py build-fw`